PhiliPdB/philipdb.com/README.md

 This is the source code of my website.

 ## How to use
-To run the website locally first follow the setup and than run `gulp`.
+To run the website locally first follow the setup and then run `gulp`.

 NOTE: To make highscores working, you have to manually import `database/projects.sql` into PhpMyAdmin.